tnewcomb20/meplan.github.io/README.md

 ### Data Collection
 - **Data Recording:**
   - Record usability test sessions using video and audio.
-  - Collect notes and observations during heuristic evaluations.
+  - Collect notes and observations.

 ### Resources
 - **Tools and Equipment:**